lreynolds188/ATechSol/docs/Privacy Policy.md

 ---
-id: mdx
+id: Privacy Policy
-title: Powered by MDX
+title: Privacy Policy
 ---

 You can write JSX and use React components within your Markdown thanks to [MDX](https://mdxjs.com/).